St. Rose High School: Girls' cross country

-Girl's track
+Girls' track

 The girls' indoor/winter track team won the Non-Public Group B state championship in 2013.
 The team also shared the Non-Public B indoor relay title in 2013 and won it outright again in 2022.

 The girls' spring/outdoor track and field team won the Non-Public Group B state championship in 1998.
 The girls' soccer team won the Non-Public Group B state championship in 2010, defeating runner-up Morris Catholic High School in the finals.

-Boy's track
+Boys' track

 The boys' track team won the Non-Public Group B spring / outdoor track state championship in 2010, 2016, 2022 and 2023.

-The boys team won the Non-Public Group B title in 2022.
+The boys' team won the Non-Public Group B title in 2022.

 The boys' track team won the winter / indoor state championship in 2010.
-The boys team won the indoor relay Non-Public Group B state championship in 2022.
+The boys team won the indoor-relay Non-Public Group B state championship in 2022.

 The boys' bowling team won the Group I state championship in 2018.